 It might seem odd to read about robots on a blog about sound… but I’m a mom in tech and my toddler is obsessed with robots!

-Bringing sound into it, you can use robots as a way to get a toddler to listen and get creative verbalizing sounds.
+You can use robots as a way to get a toddler to listen and verbalize sounds (which helps with speech development).
 You can talk about concepts like quiet and loud, high sounds and low sounds, and sound localization (“where is that sound coming from?”) using robots.
 You can also make up sound effects like beeps, blops, and whooshes.
 We make robot sounds a lot in our house – everything from robot arms clicking or clanking to robot jumps with boinks.

-I’ve seen some cute robot books that make sound (buttons with pictures you push).
 In general, I’m not a fan of books that make noises.
-The sound quality is so poor and I think it takes away a child’s desire to use their imagination.
-Imagination isn’t just about seeing things in your mind – it’s about hearing sounds, too.
+The sound quality is so poor and I think it takes away a child’s desire to use their imagination, which includes making up sounds.

 Robots, Robots Everywhere! is a Little Golden Book with TONS of different robots.
 They even get into real robots and automation like vacuums and machinery (like robots who make donuts!).
 It rhymes, it’s catchy (even my 2.5 year old remembers most of the words) and there really are robots everywhere.